-Any RV--including camper trailers and motor homes--utilize tires and brakes just like the family automobile.
+Any RV—including camper trailers and motor homes—utilizes tires and brakes just like the family automobile.
 While many camper or RV trailer tires are similar in price to auto or truck tires, some may be expensive to replace.
 Those used on most motor homes can run a few hundred dollars apiece and perhaps more for the biggest units.
-If the tires on either type of RV camping unit look very worn or weather cracked it would be advisable to note the size of the tires and check around for prices for replacement before figuring your total cost.
+If the tires on either type of RV camping unit look very worn or weather-cracked, it would be advisable to note the size of the tires and check around for prices for replacement before figuring your total cost.

 The brakes on either type of RV can be checked by driving or pulling the camping unit, something you need to do anyway.
 We will deal with this aspect of the inspection later.
 The RV's brakes are one of the most important parts of the camper trailer or motor home and these have to be maintained properly for safety’s sake.
 A typical RV brake repair job is usually not expensive, especially for their worth to your family’s safety.
 Do not ignore this step.

-Unless you are confident in your ability to judge the drive train of the perspective motor home, it would be best to have it checked by a qualified mechanic.
-This will serve a two fold purpose, it will allow you to be confident in your camping unit’s drive train and also grill the mechanic as to future problems you may encounter with this particular RV or camping unit.
-Many times the mechanic can advise as to the availability and cost of common maintenance problems, as well as, problems associated with the particular drive train in the motor home.
+Unless you are confident in your ability to judge the drive train of the prospective motor home, it would be best to have it checked by a qualified mechanic.
+This will serve a two-fold purpose: it will allow you to be confident in your camping unit’s drive train and also grill the mechanic as to future problems you may encounter with this particular RV or camping unit.
+Many times the mechanic can advise as to the availability and cost of common maintenance problems, as well as problems associated with the particular drive train in the motor home.
 A win-win situation overall.